williamQ96/assembler_2019/docs/HOWTO-assembler.md

     return args
 ```

-And finally we should fix up names in the main program:
+And finally we should fix up the command line interpreter:

 ```python
 def cli() -> object: